 The BSP requires banks to observe certain criteria and guidelines based largely on the classification of loans in establishing the allowance for expected credit losses.
-Loans and receivables are writtenoff against the allowance for expected credit losses when Management is satisfied that such accounts are worthless.
+Loans and receivables are written-off against the allowance for expected credit losses when Management is satisfied that such accounts are worthless.

-Loans and other credit accommodations with unpaid principal and/or interest shall be classified and provided with allowance for expected credit losses (AECL) based on the number of days of missed payments as shown on below:
+Loans and other credit accommodations with unpaid principal and/or interest shall be classified and provided with allowance for expected credit losses (AECL) based on the number of days of missed payments as shown below:

-For unsecured loans and other credit accommodations:
+For individually assessed unsecured loans and other credit exposures: